 If your business is incorporated, you need to have general meetings.
-These are meetings at which company shareholders are present, and at which resolutions can be passed.
+These are meetings attended by company shareholders, during which majority or unanimous decisions (known as resolutions) can be passed.

 Choose to download your template now, or get it directly from Farillio’s site where you’ll also get access to their full suite of customisable legal templates.